f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 <h3>6: Threshold</h3>

-This sets the correlation threshold between the received signal and expected 1090ES preamble, that is required to be exceeded before the demodulator will try to decode a frame.
-Lower values should decode more frames, but will require more processing power.
+This sets the correlation power threshold in dB between the received signal and expected 1090ES preamble, that is required to be exceeded before the demodulator will try to decode a frame.
+Thus it acts as a kind of squelch.
+Lower values should decode more frames amd will require more processing power but more often just to process garbage.
+It is a compromise and setting it correctly is kind of subtle.
+You may start at ~12 dB over the noise shown in channel power (2).
+You may also look at correlation values obtained with reliable signals in the "Correlation" column of the data table.

+In detail this threshold is used to test two conditions are met:
+  - the correlation on the "ones" chips is above threshold
+  - the correlation of the "zeros" chips is below threshold.
+As zeros chips are two times the ones chips in the correlation (done over 6 first symbols of preamble) the raw value of zeros correlation sum is halved before comparison.

 <h3>7: Feed</h3>